Thumb Sucking

 The crib consists of semicircular stainless steel wires connected to supporting steel bands or rings.
 The half-circle of wires fits behind the child's upper front teeth, barely visible in normal view.
 The bands are fastened to the baby molars.
 There are a number of different crib designs used, all variations on the same theme.

 It is one of the simplest, yet most effective orthodontic devices.
 Crib wires prevent the thumb or finger from touching the gums behind the front teeth and on the palate (roof of the mouth).
-P
+Patients turn the bead with their tongue which replaces the desire to suck the thumb and the child has no incentive to continue.

 When Does Crib Treatment Begin?